Chronic myeloid leukaemia (CML) symptoms and diagnosis

 Symptoms in the accelerated phase

-Your symptoms won’t normally change much from the chronic phase to the accelerated phase, but you may notice an increase in bone pain.
+Your symptoms won’t normally change much from the chronic phase to the accelerated phase, but you may notice bone pain.
 Your healthcare team will run tests to look for changes in your blood, bone marrow and blast count to check for signs of development to this phase.

 This stage sometimes suggests CML is changing to the blast phase, so your healthcare team will monitor you closely to check for any signs of this.